FDA authorizes widespread use of unproven drugs to treat coronavirus, saying possible benefit outweighs risk

 With no established treatments available, the FDA said in an approval letter dated Saturday that, essentially, trying the anti-malarial drugs was worth a shot.
 It cited the actions of other countries to adopt the drugs as a coronavirus treatment and the limited laboratory tests and clinical experience that may show benefit.

-“It is reasonable to believe that chloroquine phosphate and hydroxychloroquine sulfate may be effective in treating covid-19,” the FDA’s chief scientist, Denise Hinton, wrote in the letter granting emergency approval.
+“It is reasonable to believe that chloroquine phosphate and hydroxychloroquine sulfate may be effective in treating COVID-19,” the FDA’s chief scientist, Denise Hinton, wrote in the letter granting emergency approval.

 Hinton’s letter did not cite specific studies or evidence the FDA used to support the decision.